The Thirsty Crow Story for Kids | Level 1 Phonics Read-Along + Free Worksheet

 Problem Solving

-So the protagonist of the story, the crow, was quite clever.
+The protagonist of the story, the crow, was quite clever.
 In fact, he was a critical thinker and problem solver.

 So many times we too are stuck in difficult situations.
 What do we do?
 Do we give up or do we look for solutions?
-What would you do if you were in the crow’s place?
+What would you do if you were in the crowโ€™s place?
 Do you have a better solution?
-Please share your ideas in the comment box below.
+Please share your ideas in the comments below.

-Did you know bird watching or birding means going outside to enjoy watching birds.
-It’s a popular hobby.
+• Bird watching, or birding, means going outside to enjoy watching birds โ€” itโ€™s a popular hobby.

-Someone who does this may be called a bird watcher, but more often a twitcher or birder.
+• Someone who does this may be called a bird watcher, but more often a twitcher or birder.

-People who study birds as a profession are called ornithologists learn this and much much more in our Stories and Life Skills Development program.
+Learn this and much more in our Stories and Life Skills Development program.

-Access a detailed lesson plan that has fun discussions, experiments, games, and much more.
+๐Ÿ‘‰ Access a detailed lesson plan that has fun discussions, experiments, games, and much more.

-Read Story: The Thirsty Crow
+Read the Full Story: The Thirst Crow and The Pitcher

-On a hot summer afternoon a crow who was flying about looking for water.
-The crow had been flying since morning and was now tired and thirsty.
-It looked everywhere for water, but couldn’t find any.
+On a hot summer afternoon a crow who was flying about looking for water.ย The crow had been flying since morning and was now tired and thirsty.
+It looked everywhere for water, but couldnโ€™t find any.

 Exhausted, the crow went and perched itself on the branch of a tree.
 And while it sat there the crow began to feel a little dizzy.
 With its head spinning, he thought he had started hallucinating.
 But then, it did see something.